Max17777/onlybundlr/README.md

 Let's first take a look at how we're setting up Lens.
 Pretty much everything here is boilerplate, two things to pay attention to are the environment and sources parameters.
 The first, `environment`, is where we specify we're on the testnet, not the mainnet, and then `sources` is where we specify our unique application id.
 By setting a unique application id here, we make sure that feed posts are limited to ones created by OnlyBundlr.
 If we left it out, we would end up showing a feed that pulled data from other apps too.

 :::note
 The use of the application id is a great example of how data is portable in Lens.
-I could easily change that application id to that of an existing commercial Lens application and build a new UI for it.
+You could easily change that application id to that of an existing commercial Lens application and build a new UI for it.
 This opens up new ways to compete and innovate, anyone with an idea for a UI can build that and leverage existing data.
 :::

 ```js